 All the participating banks have decided to continue using the AML Bridge.
 Following the success of the Pilot, the AML Bridge network members in Estonia are already inviting financial institutions from other countries to join the network, based on where they see high-volume trends of suspicious behaviour occurring.

 The Company will further develop the platform, focussing on automation, proactivity and scaling to cover many orders of magnitude higher volumes.
 Salv is also planning to expand AML Bridge to new markets in 2022 and is poised to include members from outside the traditional banking sector, including first crypto fintechs, investment companies and pension funds.

-The full findings of the Pilot can be found in the Salv’s March 2022 White Paper entitled ‘AML Bridge - building the new standard in AML/CTF.’
+The full findings of the Pilot can be found in the Salv’s August 2022 White Paper entitled ‘Salv Bridge - building the AML/CTF future.’

-To access Salv’s press kit, including photos and the White Paper, please click here.
+To access Salv’s press kit, including photos, please click here.

 Salv, Chief Growth Officer